lim44104/STAY-HOME/README.md

 ### Acknowledgements
 * We received inspiration for this project from the discussion between us.
-* Our family members and friends have gave suggestions to ours website.
+* Our family members and friends have given suggestions to our website.